Pachylia syces syces

 DISTRIBUTION:

-Pachylia syces syces flies from Mexico, Belize, Honduras, etc. to Brazil.
+Pachylia syces syces (approx. wingspan: 108mm) flies from

 Pachylia syces syces, Costa Rica, courtesy of Dan Janzen.